Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Results

 While these explainability tools provide a technical breakdown of model behavior, the ultimate usefulness of such explanations depends on whether they are meaningful to human stakeholders, particularly technical debt experts.
-To assess the practical usefulness and interpretability of these explanations, we conducted an evaluation study with software engineering researchers experienced in technical debt and software architecture.
-Each expert was asked to review model predictions along with their corresponding explanations generated by LIME and SHAP, and to rate them across eight attributes adapted from Al-Ansari et al. \cite{al2024user}.
+To assess the practical usefulness and interpretability of these explanations, we conducted an evaluation study with SE researchers experienced in technical debt and software architecture.
+Each expert was asked to review model predictions along with their corresponding explanations generated by LIME and SHAP and to rate them across eight attributes adapted from Al{-}Ansari et al. \cite{al2024user}.
 The primary objective of this evaluation was to determine whether the highlighted tokens and the underlying reasoning provided by these XAI methods aligned with experts' understanding of architectural technical debt.
 By collecting structured feedback on these aspects, we aimed to identify the key characteristics that constitute effective explanations for ATD classifications, as determined by expert judgment.

 We invited 17 expert researchers, each with at least five years of experience in TD, SATD, or software architecture, to participate in our evaluation study.
-Of these, ten researchers responded and took part in it.
-These ten experts reviewed representative ATD and Non-ATD predictions, along with the corresponding explanations generated by LIME and SHAP.
-Their feedback was collected through a structured questionnaire assessing eight key attributes.
+Ten of these researchers responded and participated in the study.
+These ten experts reviewed representative ATD and Non{-}ATD predictions, along with the corresponding explanations generated by LIME and SHAP.
+Their feedback was collected through a structured questionnaire that assessed eight key attributes.

 The collected responses provide valuable insights into how experts perceive the quality and usefulness of XAI explanations in the context of ATD detection.
 Table~\ref{tab:survey-result} summarizes the mean scores assigned to each XAI goal for both LIME and SHAP, revealing important differences in how these methods are evaluated across the eight attributes.
-Overall, both explanation methods received moderate to high scores, suggesting that they are seen as valuable tools for enhancing the interpretability of ATD classification.
+Overall, both explanation methods received moderate to high scores, suggesting that they are considered valuable tools for enhancing the interpretability of ATD classification.
 However, their mean ratings highlight distinct strengths and limitations for each technique.

 The mean scores for each XAI goal were rated on a five-point scale.
 In terms of \textbf{trustworthiness}, LIME received a mean score of 3.40, while SHAP received 3.10.
 For \textbf{informativeness}, SHAP was rated slightly higher (3.50) than LIME (3.30).
 LIME also obtained higher scores than SHAP for \textbf{interactivity} (3.50 vs. 3.30) and \textbf{accessibility} (4.00 vs. 2.40).